Star Oilco

 Retail Diesel Pumps with a variety of blends of diesel.
 Biodiesel, Renewable Diesel, and Fossil Diesel blends shown in Portland, Oregon.

-Diesel Fuel in Oregon and Washington
+Diesel Fuel In Oregon and Washington

 Star Oilco has been getting questions on the changes of diesel in Portland, Oregon.
 If you have not noticed, many diesel pumps at retail gas stations and cardlock have seen changing stickers on the face of the fuel pumps.
 As of July 1st, 2024 the City of Portland requires a minimum 15% biofuel content of all diesel sold.
 This policy is called the Portland Renewable Fuel Standard.
-Portland currently plans to ramp up this requirement to a 50% biofuel blend in May of 2026.
-So that every gallon of diesel sold inside the City of Portland must be half biomass based diesel products blended with fossil diesel.

-This has caused quite a few changes in what fuel pumps have as their fuel for sale.
-Usually people notice this change with teh color of the diesel coming out of the retail nozzle.
-Diesel fuel buyers are noticing the bright yellow color of B20 biodiesel, the fully clear color of Renewable Diesel or a mix of several fuels tinting the color of their diesel.
+This has caused quite a few changes in what fuel pumps have for fuel.
+Diesel fuel buyers are noticing the bright yellow color of B20 biodiesel, the water clear color of Renewable Diesel or a a mix of several fuels tinting the color of their diesel.
 This trend is bigger than just Portland.

 Today on the west coast there are a variety of product label stickers you will see on diesel pumps.
 These show the variety of diesel fuel specifications that are being sold to diesel vehicles today.
 Blends of petroleum ultra low sulfur diesel, R99 (99%) renewable diesel, and B99 (99%) Biodiesel are combined to meet the market needs of the diesel we all buy.